George Washington Educational Campus: Sports

 In 1988, the George Washington Trojans football team won the 1988 City "B" Division Championship.
 They defeated Tilden High School in the championship game.
 On November 23, 2008, the squad defeated Far Rockaway High School (Queens), 20–14, in an overtime finish at the Midwood Athletic Complex in Brooklyn.
 The victory earned GW the 2008 PSAL Cup Championship, their first football title since 1988.
 Far Rock beat GW 38–8 in the season opener.
 It was their only loss of the season.
 The Trojans won their next nine games, holding their last four opponents to a total of 21 points.
 That included defeating previously unbeaten South Bronx HS, 24–8, to earn the trip to the championship game.

-On June 6, 2008, the George Washington Trojans baseball team beat the James Madison Knights, with an 11th-inning finish of 4-0, to win the Division "A" City Championship at Shea Stadium.

-On June 9, 2006, the George Washington Trojans baseball team went to the championship to play against James Monroe High School of the Bronx, but lost the championship to Monroe (#1 James Monroe 4, #3 George Washington 0).
-In 2004, the team went to the championship to play against Monroe High School of the Bronx but lost the championship.

-In 2000, the baseball/football/track field was repaired by the City of New York, with the help of some players from the New York Yankees.